The rise of data-driven weather forecasting: Comparing forecast performance

 The usefulness of a forecast is judged by its ability to predict weather events, often related to extremes.
 Here, the focus is on the forecast's ability to distinguish between an event and a non-event.
 Events are defined as 2m temperature exceeding a climate percentile.
 The climatology varies for each station and the climate percentiles are estimated based on the verification sample for the forecasts and the observations separately, to remove any bias in the forecast.
 We consider only low-temperature events for the winter period and high-temperature events for the summer period.

 The relative operating characteristic (ROC) curve is a popular diagnostic tool in forecast verification.
-ROC curves plotting hit rate versus alarm rate of a high-temperature event in summer and a cold temperature event in winter are shown in Figs~\ref{fig:d_v}(a) and ~\ref{fig:d_v}(c), respectively.
+ROC curves plotting hit rate versus false alarm rate of a high-temperature event in summer and a cold temperature event in winter are shown in Figs~\ref{fig:d_v}(a) and ~\ref{fig:d_v}(c), respectively.
 Deterministic forecasts such as PGW and IFS forecasts have only one non-trivial point on the curve.
 This point is closer to the top-left corner of the plot for PGW than for IFS, indicating that PGW has better discrimination ability than IFS for the events under consideration.
 For the ensemble forecast, the ROC curve is built using one point for each probability issued by ENS using a standard `trapezoidal' approach \citep{zbb2022}.
 The ROC curve of a probabilistic forecast, represented here by the empty circles, covers a much wider area than the curve derived from a single forecast.

 A standard measure for discrimination is the area under the ROC curve (AUC).
 In Figs~\ref{fig:d_v}(b,d), the AUC of 6-day ahead forecasts is plotted as a function of the percentile thresholds.
 The severity of the event increases as the climate percentiles get closer to 0\% in winter and 100\% in summer, indicating a rarer event under scrutiny.
 In general, AUC decreases when focusing on more intense/rare events as it becomes more difficult to predict such events with a deterministic forecast.
-IFS and PGW have similar levels of performance in winter while PGW outperforms IFS in summer with differences statistically significant for percentiles between 75\% and 95\%, as estimated by block-bootstrapping.
+IFS and PGW have similar levels of performance in winter while PGW outperforms IFS in summer with differences statistically significant for percentiles between 75\% and 90\%, as estimated by block-bootstrapping.
+Combining results in Figs~\ref{fig:consistency} and \ref{fig:d_v}, we see that PGW climatology for summer extremes is less consistent with the analysis climatology, but after accounting for this discrepancy, PGW has more accurate forecasts of summer temperature extremes than IFS.